Accepting Applications for 2019-2020

-Dr. Katherine Bankole-Medina, Professor of History at Coppin State University, and
+Dr. Katherine Bankole-Medina (left), Professor of History at Coppin State University, and

 The Visiting Fellows join a robust humanities center environment that holds public events and symposia, grants workshops, and works-in-progress talks, and hosts UMBC residential faculty and graduate fellows each year.
 Each Visiting Fellow will partner with a UMBC faculty member with shared research or teaching interests to broaden and deepen the exchange between fellows and the campus community.
 Fellows receive a generous stipend and research support, as well as access to the Center’s administrative and research development services and campus resources.

 The Inclusion Imperative is a major five-year initiative to promote diversity and inclusive excellence in the humanities, made possible by a grant from The Andrew W. Mellon Foundation.
 UMBC, in partnership with Bowie State University, Coppin State University, and Howard University, is cultivating a regional network of scholars, who are committed to diversity and inclusion in the humanities.
 These fundamental partnerships guide the Inclusion Imperative’s three programs: the Visiting Faculty Fellowship Program, the Diversity Teaching Network in the Humanities, and the Humanities Teaching Labs.
 Through these programs, the Inclusion Imperative supports and expands community-engaged humanities research, teaching, and learning focused on issues of equity, inclusion, and justice.